kragen/dernocua/text/bitcoin-puzzling.md

 https://archive.fo/ZRXzS

-Bitcoin handles a few billion dollars per year in such remittances.
-This might seem like a trivial amount of money to someone in a rich country, but in poor countries, it’s enough to keep several million people alive.
+Bitcoin handles a few billion dollars per year in such remittances, which are the lifeblood of the Salvadoran economy.
+A few billion dollars a year might seem like a trivial amount of money to someone in a rich country, but in poor countries, it’s enough to keep several million people alive.